Sim Tze Tzin

-Sim Tze Tzin (沈志勤 (Shěn Zhìqín, Sím Chì-khîn; Pe̍h-ūe-jī:Sím Chì-khêng); born 6 February 1976) is a Malaysian politician and engineer who has served as the Political Secretary of the Office of the President of the People's Justice Party (PKR) since April 2024 and the Member of Parliament (MP) for Bayan Baru since May 2013.
+Sim Tze Tzin (沈志勤 (Shěn Zhìqín, Sím Chì-khîn; Pe̍h-ūe-jī:Sím Chì-khêng); born 6 February 1976) is a Malaysian politician and engineer who has served as the Deputy Minister of Investment, Trade and Industry in the Unity Government administration under Prime Minister Anwar Ibrahim and Minister Johari Abdul Ghani since December 2025, Political Secretary of the Office of the President of the People's Justice Party (PKR) since April 2024 and the Member of Parliament (MP) for Bayan Baru since May 2013.
 He served as the Deputy Minister of Agriculture and Agro-based Industry in the Pakatan Harapan (PH) administration under former Prime Minister Mahathir Mohamad and former Minister Salahuddin Ayub from July 2018 to the collapse of the PH administration in February 2020 and Member of the Penang State Legislative Assembly (MLA) for Pantai Jerejak from March 2008 to May 2013.
 He is a member of Parliamentary Special Select Committee for International Affairs.
 He is a member, Deputy Strategic Director and Division Chief of Bayan Baru of the PKR, a component party of the PH coalition.
 He also served as the Political Secretary to Anwar Ibrahim, Prime Minister, Chairman of PH and President of PKR.

-Early life
+Early life and education

 Sim was born in George Town, Penang and attended Hu Yew Seah School for his primary education, later moving on to Chung Ling High School.
 In 1996, he joined the Reserve Army, and became a Junior Lieutenant in 1999.
 His interest in politics began after the Tiananmen Square protests of 1989 and the Oslo Accord, which he says contributed to his "political awakening".
 In 1998, he joined the Reformasi movement initiated by Anwar, and founded the Malaysia Youth and Students Democratic Movement (DEMA) "to promote democratic awareness among Malaysian citizens and to protest against the University and University College Act".

 He graduated with a Bachelor of Engineering with Honours from Universiti Teknologi Malaysia in 1999.
-While he was there, he became the first non-Malay elected to the UTM Students' Representative Council, winning over 9,000 votes.
 He later obtained a Masters of Science (Civil) in Highway Engineering from San José State University, while working full time in California as a highway design engineer from 2001 to 2006.
 While in the United States, Sim founded the Malaysia Forum Organization in Stanford University, a group promoting civil society and discussion of Malaysian issues.